 If you do not know any pilots in the area, dress nicely (many managers are ex-military and are pilots themselves), show up first thing in the morning, and tell the manager who you are and show him your credentials.
 Do not be defensive -- act like a man, be in control.
 Go with other pilots, if possible.
 (You are a member of USUA and USPPA, right?).
 Explain to them the manufacturer of the engine in your aircraft requires AVGAS and that you keep the aircraft in the back of your vehicle and will need to drive to the pump.
 Offer him a copy of your driver license, if that will help.
 For the really rude chumps out there, you may have to appear before your county commissioners and give them the facts.
 Sometimes a single call from a lawyer will take care of problems.
 Do not let boorish public officials ruin our sport -- stand up for your rights and the rights of other ultralight pilots who come along.

 Below is a Thor 130 engine with approximately 130 hours of run time.
-AVGAS was used exclusively in this engine WITHOUT any anti-fouling additives.
+AVGAS was used exclusively in this engine without any anti-fouling additives.
 The cylinder head is nearly 100% free of any lead deposits.
 Lead deposits do not tend to form on the cooler internal parts of the combustion chamber, like the cylinder head here.
 The red arrows point to small flakes of lead monoxide that were probably lodged on the edges of spark plug and broke off when the plug was removed.
 They are soft and harmless in single cylinder 2 stroke engines and are expelled with the exhaust when they break free from engine parts.
-Note that the spark plug is covered with lead monoxide deposits.
+Note that the spark plug is covered with lead monoxide deposits (light yellow in color).
 Large 4 stroke aircraft engines have expensive spark plugs that get just as fouled as the plug in this photo.
 On the other hand, our plugs cost a few dollars and are easy to replace.